 You’re almost there!
 You’ve got a WordPress site set up and you’re ready to get started!
 WordPress automatically adds an out of the box theme to your site when you create a new install, so you’ll want to upload your new theme and override what is there.

-Once you purchase both the Genesis Framework and any of our themes, you’re going to download a .zip file to your local computer.
+Next you’ll purchase any of our themes, you’re going to download a .zip file to your local computer.
 NOTE: Do NOT unzip these files.
-Once you’ve downloaded those two files, login to your new WordPress site.
+Once you’ve downloaded your files, login to your new WordPress site.
 Once you’re logged in, you’re going to be on what is known as the WordPress Dashboard.
 You should see a column on the left hand site that looks similar to this:

 You’ll see the APPEARANCE tab on the left and when you hover over that, you’ll see THEMES as your first option.
 Click on that and this is going to take you to a screen that will show you all the themes currently installed on your site.
 We now want to upload our own, so we want to hit the ADD NEW button in the top left of the screen and then UPLOAD THEME.
 You’ll choose the zip file of the theme you’ve purchased from us.

 From there, you can customize the site to your liking!
 All of our themes are completely customizable and versatile.
-Many changes can be done through the dashboard (such as uploading a header or changing your background) and some changes, like changing your fonts, have to be done in the themes style sheet.
 We have put together step-by-step tutorials for each of our themes so that you can get things set up like our demo site.
 We also offer customization packages for those who want to use our theme but want something a bit more custom and don’t know how to make those changes themselves.